 These studies are designed and conducted to characterize and evaluate the toxicologic potential, including carcinogenic activity, of selected chemicals in laboratory animals (usually two species, rats and mice).
 Chemicals selected for NTP toxicology and carcinogenesis studies are chosen primarily on the bases of human exposure, level of production, and chemical structure.
 The interpretive conclusions presented in this Technical Report are based only on the results of these NTP studies.
 Extrapolation of these results to other species and quantitative risk analyses for humans require wider analyses beyond the purview of these studies.
 Selection per se is not an indicator of a chemical’s carcinogenic potential.

 The Report on Carcinogens (RoC), previously called the Annual Report on Carcinogens, is a congressionally mandated, science-based, public health report that identifies agents, substances, mixtures, or exposures (collectively called “substances”) in our environment that may potentially put people in the United States at increased risk for cancer.
 Published biennially by The National Toxicology Program (NTP) on behalf of the Secretary, Health and Human Services, each edition of the report is cumulative and consists of substances newly reviewed in addition to those listed in previous editions.
-The 14th RoC, the latest edition, was published on November 3, 2016.
+The 15th RoC, the latest edition, was published in December of 2021.

 National Toxicology Program – Report on Carcinogens – Background Documents